Issyanofsky/devops/networking/README.md

 # HTTP (HyperText Transfer Protocol)

   HTTP - sending and receiving data on the web.
-It's the protocol (or set of rules) that web browsers and servers use to communicate.
+It's the protocol (or set of rules) that web browsers and servers use to communicate (good fo web-pages and API).

   ![HTTP](HTTP.gif)